-New research from University College London has revealed that older smokers are more at risk of becoming physically frail than non-smokers or former smokers – another compelling reason to quit for good.
+Research from University College London revealed that older smokers are more at risk of becoming physically frail than non-smokers or former smokers – another compelling reason to quit for good.

-Yet, like decreasing the chances of frailty in later life, there are plenty of other health-related reasons to give up smoking that are less well-known.
-From reducing the risk of hearing loss to promoting stronger bones, here are 10 of the most overlooked.
+Yet there are plenty of other health-related reasons to give up smoking that are less well-known.
+From reducing the risk of hearing loss to promoting stronger bones, here are some of the most overlooked.

 You'll decrease your risk of hearing loss

 Smokers are 14.1% more likely than non-smokers to develop hearing loss...

 A study conducted in 2014 by the University of Manchester found that smokers are 14.1% more likely than non-smokers to develop hearing loss later on in life.
 Experts have put this down to the toxins in tobacco products and the damage smoking does to the blood vessels, which can have a negative impact on ear health.

 Your hands and feet won't feel as cold in winter